AlexThePie/ReleaseCalculatorFinal/README.md

 # ReleaseCalculatorFinal
-After many days my first programm is ready!
-Its small console calculator works with rome and arabic digit. please enjoy it!
-Hope you like it! best regards,
+Its small console calculator works with rome and arabic digits.
+Please enjoy it!
+Hope you like it!
+With best regards,
 Alex the Pie